Timmarus/Boundless/doc/sprint3/sprint3.md

 --------------------------------------------------------------------------
 ```
 TYPE     : USER STORY 4
-NAME     : Chatroom Functionality
+NAME     : Course Selection Viewer
 OWNER    :
 PRIORITY : 21
 ESTIMATE : 48 hours
-AS A     : CSC301 Student
+AS A     : Developer
-I WANT   : To see who is enrolled in CSC301
+I WANT   : finish updating the UI
-SO THAT  : I can form a group of talent individuals who want to
+SO THAT  : they can enter(by clicking) each course chatroom to chat.
-      collaborate on a large scale project.
 TASKS:
-	-
+	- (K) Settings UI
+	- (KE) Finished the course selection UI
+	- Configure Dashboard with Settings and Course Selection UI
 ```
 --------------------------------------------------------------------------
 --------------------------------------------------------------------------
 ```
 TYPE     : USER STORY 5
-NAME     : Chatroom Functionality
+NAME     : Course Selection Database
 OWNER    :
 PRIORITY : 21
 ESTIMATE : 48 hours
-AS A     : Student
+AS A     : Developer
-I WANT   : A way to find out missed information
+I WANT   : the chatrooms to be connected to a database
-SO THAT  : When I am unable to attend a lecture/ tutorial/ practical, I do
-      not fall behind.
+SO THAT  : users can see messages from other users
 TASKS:
+	- Connect Course Selection with database
-	-
+	- Configure dashboard with database
+	- Configure each course card to enter a chatroom with its name
  ```
 --------------------------------------------------------------------------
 --------------------------------------------------------------------------